Interactive-Echoes/IEMidi/README.md

 # IEMidi

-**IEMidi** is a cross-platform MIDI editor that leverages RtMidi for its MIDI message handling and ImGui for its rendering backend.
+**IEMidi** is a cross-platform MIDI editor built with ImGui and RtMidi.
 The editor is designed to map any MIDI message to various actions such as volume control, mute, console commands or opening files.
-It also includes a MIDI logger for monitoring MIDI messages in real-time.
 <div align="center">
 <img src="https://github.com/Interactive-Echoes/IEMidi/raw/master/Resources/Demos/IEMidi-Demo-Editor.png" alt="Demo" width="1920">
 </div>